Meet our chemical regulatory, policy and risk assessment experts

 This experience has been developed whilst working directly in the chemical industry and through consultancy projects.
 Caroline is a qualified Dangerous Goods Safety Advisor (DGSA) for the transport of hazardous goods by road and rail and holds a post graduate certificate in REACH management.

-She has over 15 years of experience in the regulatory world and leads the entire NCEC regulatory offering.
+She has over 15 years of experience in the regulatory world.
 Her depth of expertise means Caroline can help clients understand and manage their regulatory obligations, providing bespoke advice and guidance on specific regulatory matters and how best to comply.

 Sian has many years experience managing regulatory compliance across complex supply chains in the international chemicals industry.
 She has carried out regulatory compliance audits in some of the largest chemical plants in Europe, and has been responsible for regulatory compliance of products in Europe, Africa and Russia.